European shares leap as ECB keeps up monetary support programme

 “Draghi’s comments mean continuous support for equities from the ECB,” said Hampstead Capital hedge fund manager Lex Van Dam.

-Denmark’s Novozymes, the world’s largest industrial enzymes maker, was among Europe’s best performers.
+Denmark’s Novozymes, the world’s largest industrial enzymes maker, was among the best performing stocks in Europe.

-Today’s European research round-up (Additional reporting by Danilo Masoni; Editing by Catherine Evans)
+Today’s European research round-up (Additional reporting by Danilo Masoni; Editing by Gareth Jones)